 Not only did the players feel they had been lured to Pitt under false promises, the Panthers' fans, alumni, and boosters were enraged.
-This program was their championship avatar on the American sporting scene, which at the time was dominated by college football, baseball, and boxing.
+This program was their championship avatar on the American scene, which at the time was dominated by college football, baseball, and boxing.
 Pittsburgh was a college-football kingpin and appeared to be throwing it all away for . . . . a couple of bucks and school?
+It was beyond belief.

+Predictably, the freshmen players revolted over the new order, refusing to pay their tuition or work full-time jobs in addition to the almost full-time job of football.
+They had signed on with Sutherland under what was in essence a contract, and now the university was in breach of its end.
 Sutherland stunned the country by resigning the post and walking away just one year after winning the national championship.
 He was done battling the chancellor of the university over the football program.
 After making the ultimate case for the power of football to advertise a university, bringing Pittsburgh national recognition and glory on a level they had never experienced, Sutherland realized the score on his own campus and decided the game had been lost.

 The Panthers, who had compiled an astonishing record of 111-20-12 over fourteen campaigns with Sutherland, went 37-56-2 over the next decade, surrendering their position on top of the sport and plummeting into an obscure and half-forgotten mediocrity.

 Bowman would retire in 1945 after twenty-four years as chancellor.
-Three years later Pittsburgh would ramp up their football program once more in an attempt to reclaim the ground they had been forced to surrender.
+Three years later Pittsburgh would ramp up their football program once more in an attempt to reclaim ground they had been forced to surrender.
 By the middle 1950s the Panthers were back in play as one of college football’s formidable programs.
-In 1976 they would win the program’s sixth national championship.
+In 1976 they would win the program’s ninth national championship.